Skip to main content

 1. They see all Groups and direct Event Types in the menu.

-2. If they choose a Group, they then see the event types within it and select one.
+2. If they choose a Group, they then see the event types within it and select one (or multiple, if multi-selection is enabled on that group).

 3. They pick an available date and time and confirm.